Islam in Albania

 Islam arrived in Albania mainly during the Ottoman period when the majority of Albanians over time converted to Islam under Ottoman rule.
 Following the Albanian National Awakening (Rilindja) tenets and the de-emphasis of religious tradition in Albania, all governments in the 20th century pursued a secularization policy, most aggressively under the People's Socialist Republic of Albania, which actively persecuted Muslims.
 Due to this policy, Islam, as with all other faiths in the country, underwent radical changes.
 Decades of state atheism, which ended in 1991, brought a decline in the religious practice of all traditions.
 The post-communist period and the lifting of legal and other government restrictions on religion allowed Islam to revive through institutions that generated new infrastructure, literature, educational facilities, international transnational links and other social activities.

-According to the 2023 census, Islam is the largest religion, with a 50.67% majority of Albanians identifying as Muslim, incuding 1,101,718 (45.86%) Sunni Muslims, and 115,644 (4.81%) Bektashi Muslims.
+According to the 2023 census, 51% of the population are Muslim, with 46% being Sunni Muslims and 5% being Bektashi.